christinema825/full_stack_homework/README.md

 docker compose up --build
 ```

-- In the browser, navigate to `http://localhost:3000/`
+- To view the application, open your browser and navigate to `http://localhost:3000/`